 Nimrod Ben Zeev is a Ph.D. candidate in the Department of History at the University of Pennsylvania.
 His research focuses on the intersections between labor, sensory history and political economy in construction work, the construction industry, and the built environment in Palestine/Israel, from the British mandate to the late twentieth century.
 He is particularly interested in the ways in which inequalities, racial hierarchies, and masculinity are produced and sustained through labor practices, sensation, bodily harm, and risk.

-The Many Lives of Cement: Emotions, Economy, Labor, and the Body in Mandate Palestine
+The Many Lives of Cement: Construction, Economy, and Emotions in Mandate Palestine

 Adopting the framework of the social life of things, this paper traces cement’s Palestinian biography through its formative stage, between 1918 and 1948.
 First, it examines the changing practices and experiences of Palestinian Arab and Jewish workers in construction and cement production, and Zionists’ attempts to claim cement and concrete as materials of exclusive Jewish expertise, foiled by Palestinian builders.
 Then, it surveys cement’s political economy, shaped by the interplay between British interests, the Jewish-owned Nesher Portland Cement, and the initiatives of Palestinian capitalists.
 Finally, it discusses Palestinians’ emotions of longing and desire for cement during World War II, juxtaposing them with their post-1948 echoes.